Integrative Counselling in Plymouth

 What Sessions Are Like

-Sessions last 60 minutes and take place weekly or fortnightly, depending on what feels right for you.
-Some people come for a short period to focus on something specific; others choose longer‑term work.
+Sessions last 60 minutes and take place weekly or fortnightly, or maybe on a less structured basis, it depends on what feels right for you.
+Some people come for a short period to focus on something specific; others stay longer.
 There’s no right or wrong way to do therapy — we’ll find a rhythm that suits you.

-You’re welcome to bring anything that feels important: emotions, memories, questions, or simply a sense that something isn’t quite right.
+You’re welcome to bring whatever feels important — even if it’s just a sense that something isn’t quite right.

 Where I Work